FBI launches probe into attempts to impersonate White House chief of staff

+Someone is impersonating Trump’s Chief of Staff and even reaching out to governors in elaborate plot

+The caller reportedly sounds like Wiles, and officials believe the impersonator may have used artificial intelligence to imitate Wiles’s voice, sources said

-The FBI and White House officials have launched an investigation into the attempted impersonation of Donald Trump’s White House Chief of Staff Susie Wiles, according to a report.
+The FBI and the Trump administration have launched a joint investigation into how an impersonator hacked White House Chief of Staff Susie Wiles’ phone.

 The caller reportedly sounds like Wiles, and officials believe the impersonator may have used artificial intelligence to imitate Wiles’s voice, sources told the Journal.

+Sources told the newspaper that investigators do not believe that foreign actors are to blame for the hacking.

 One lawmaker told the Journal that a text supposedly from Wiles asked them to compile a list of people for Trump to pardon.
-Some of the texts appeared straightforward and legitimate, while others have been odd, targets reported.
+Some of the texts appeared straightforward and legitimate, while others were odd, the targets said.

 Some of the language reportedly didn’t sound like Wiles, and the impersonator sometimes asked questions Wiles should have known.
 In one particularly suspicious request, the impersonator asked a target to transfer cash, according to the Journal.